raaghulr/pynse/README.md

 # pynse

-Library to extract publicaly available realtime and historical data from NSE website.
+Library to extract publicly available real-time and historical data from NSE website.

 ## Installation